PrefectHQ/prefect/docs/concepts/blocks.md

 ### Nested blocks

+Blocks are composable, meaning that blocks can be used within other blocks.
-Block are composable.
-This means that you can create a block that uses functionality from another block by declaring it as an attribute on the block that you're creating.
-It also means that configuration can be changed for each block independently, which allows configuration that may change on different time frames to be easily managed and configuration can be shared across multiple use cases.
+You can create a block type that uses functionality from another block type by declaring it as an attribute.

+Nestable blocks are loosely coupled, as configuration can be changed for each block independently.
+This allows configuration to be shared across multiple use cases.

 To illustrate, here's a an expanded `AWSCredentials` block that includes the ability to get an authenticated session via the `boto3` library: